 Need to get from the airport to your downtown hotel?
 It will cost you $2 if you take Phoenix’s Valley Metro light-rail system.
 The cost of an all-day pass is $4.

 But getting from the airport to downtown affordably is just one of light rail’s perks.
-The 26-mile line links Phoenix to the neighboring communities of Tempe and Mesa, and includes stops at attractions such as Phoenix Art Museum, the Heard Museum, Chase Field, Talking Stick Resort Arena (formerly US Airways Center) and Tempe's Mill Avenue District.
+The 28-mile line links Phoenix to the neighboring communities of Tempe and Mesa, and includes stops at attractions such as Phoenix Art Museum, Heard Museum, Chase Field, Footprint Center and Tempe's Mill Avenue.

 Light rail’s quiet, air-conditioned trains operate 18-22 hours per day, seven days a week, and stop every 12-20 minutes.
 The system operates at street level and is powered by electricity from overhead wires.